Alone With God

 “And, behold, the LORD passed by, and a great and strong wind rent the mountains, and break in pieces the rocks before the LORD; but the LORD was not in the wind: and after the wind an earthquake; but the LORD was not in the earthquake: 12 And after the earth quake a fire; but the LORD was not in the fire: and after the fire a still small voice.
 13 And it was so, when Elijah heard it…” (1 Kings 19:11-13).

 A word of caution, Satan counterfeits the workings of the Lord, including spiritual communication.
 The devil’s imitations come in the form of Eastern meditative techniques such as contemplative prayer”, “contemplative spirituality,” and other forms of mysticism.
-These practices involve specific breathing techniques, repetition of words, or phrases (mantra).
+These practices involve specific breathing techniques and repetition of words or phrases (mantra).

 The goal is a self-induced trance that leads to an altered state of consciousness, the silence of all thought.
 These “New Age” forms of spirituality are subtle occult rituals wrapped in Christian terminology which open the mind to “seducing spirits, and doctrines of devils.”
 (1 Tim.
 4:1).
 Nowhere does the Bible encourage the emptying of the mind.
 On the contrary, Jesus said, “Thou shalt love the Lord thy God with all thy heart, and with all thy soul, and with all thy mind.”
 (Matt.
 22:37).